Benjamin Hall, 1st Baron Llanover: Personal life

 On 4 November 1823, he married Augusta Waddington the daughter and heiress of Benjamin Waddington.
 She was a promoter of Welsh culture and language and the home they built on the Llanover Estate in Monmouthshire was a centre for associated activities.

 They had two sons, neither of whom survived into adulthood, and a daughter, Augusta Charlotte Elizabeth, who married the wealthy Catholic John Herbert (12 Nov 1846) and was the mother of Ivor Herbert, 1st Baron Treowen.

 Although tolerant of other beliefs, Augusta Herbert's parents were concerned regarding the attitudes of their more conservative tenants towards a future Catholic landlord.
-The Herbert's were not agreeable to the suggestion that one of their sons be raised as an Anglican heir and the Llanover's turned to Benjamin Hall's sister, Charlotte Berrington's family, agreeing that her son, Arthur, would inherit their estates.
+The Herberts were not agreeable to the suggestion that one of their sons be raised as an Anglican heir and the Llanover's turned to Benjamin Hall's sister, Charlotte Berrington's family, agreeing that her son, Arthur, would inherit their estates.
 He began to take on some of the responsibilities for their management, but after a time he and Lord Llanover disagreed on a suitable marriage partner for Arthur and Arthur declined to follow his uncle into politics and did not share his liberal convictions.
 As a result, the relationship between the Llanovers and Berringtons broke down and the Llanover and Abercarn estates were ultimately left to the Herberts.

 On 27 April 1867 Lord Llanover died at his home in Mayfair, London aged 64, whereupon the baronetcy and barony became extinct.
 A keen hunter throughout his life, he lost an eye in a hunting accident in 1848.
 His death was the result of a facial tumour caused by a shooting accident in November 1866.